Skip to code content (skip section selection)

 (C) The structure shall be certified by a registered civil engineer or architect that the standards of this Subdivision are satisfied.
 Such certifications shall be provided to the Floodplain Administrator.

 (3) Flood Openings.
-In addition to the provisions of § 82.14.050(d)(1) and (2) above, all new construction and improvements to existing structures with fully enclosing structural areas below the lowest floor (excluding basements) that are used solely for parking of vehicles, building access or storage, and that are subject to flooding, shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+In addition to the provisions of § 82.14.050(d)(1) and (2) above, all new construction and improvements to existing structures with fully enclosed areas below the lowest floor shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must meet the following minimum criteria:

 (A) For non-engineered openings, have a minimum of two openings on different sides having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding.
 The bottom of all openings shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, valves or other coverings or devices provided that they permit the automatic entry and exit of floodwaters.
 Also, buildings with more than one such enclosed area must have openings on exterior walls for each area to allow flood water to directly enter and exit; or

-(B) Be certified by a registered civil engineer or an architect.
+(B) For engineered openings, be designed and certified by a registered civil engineer or an architect.
 This certification must be verified by the Floodplain Administrator.

 (4) Garages and Low Cost Accessory Structures.